iradwatkins/steppers-life-v3/implementation-plan.md

 ## Epic F: Organizer Team & Sales Agents

-### 🔄 F-001: Organizer: Follower System & Role Management UI - In Progress
+### ✅ F-001: Organizer: Follower System & Role Management UI - Done

 **Story:** As an event organizer, I want a comprehensive follower system and role management interface where I can view all users who follow me, invite new team members, assign specific roles (Sales Agent, Event Staff, Marketing Assistant), manage permissions for each role, and track team member activity, so that I can build and manage my event team effectively, delegate responsibilities, and scale my event operations with trusted team members.